MIRI LRS Recommended Strategies

 See also: MIRI Cross-Mode Recommended Strategies, MIRI LRS Slit Target Acquisition, MIRI LRS Slitless Target Acquisition, JWST Pointing Performance

 When the target is dispersed, it is challenging to reconstruct precisely where the target was positioned on the detector, either from blind pointing or from target acquisition.
-Verification images have proven very useful as a pointing verification check, and to diagnose potential calibration issues.
-This capability has been given extra flexibility as of APT2023.1.1, to make this feature maximally useful.
-For slitless observations, the image will be taken by default; for slit observations this feature is optional, but highly recommended.
+Verification images have proven very useful as a pointing verification check and as a diagnostic tool for assessing potential calibration issues.
+Verification images are taken after the science target has been placed at the initial pointing position for the science observation sequence, but before the filter wheel is moved to the P750L prism setting.
+This capability has been given extra flexibility as of APT version 2023.1.1 to make this feature maximally useful.
+For both slit and slitless observations, this feature is optional, but highly recommended.

-A verification image can be taken with any of the MIRI imager filters, and with custom groups/integration settings.
+A verification image can be taken with any of the MIRI imager filters, and with custom groups/integration settings that can differ from those selected for the TA exposure.
 Verification images can be taken regardless of whether a TA sequence is part of the observation.

 Background observations